NovemberFork/Protocols/RABBIT_HOLES/README.md

 ## Technicals
 - The frontend application will handle `str` & `felt` conversions
-- An account will be minted RBIT when they dig a hole
+- An account will be minted a few RBIT when they dig a hole
 - Rabbits can only be left in already dug holes
 - When leaving a rabbit in a hole the caller will burn 1 `RBIT`

 ## Future
-- Later there will be a fee for digging a hole
+- Later there will be a fee for digging each `hole`
   - This will discourage hole dig spamming by introducing a pay wall

 ## Currently